teamniteo/handbook/onboarding.md

 * Add the new team member to the [@niteoweb/trialists](https://github.com/orgs/niteoweb/teams/trialists) group so they get access to [niteoweb/operations](https://github.com/niteoweb/operations) and [niteoweb/handbook](https://github.com/niteoweb/handbook) repositories.
 * Create an onboarding issue based on the template below and assign it to the new team member.
 * Send the first email (see First Email email template below).
-* Create @teamniteo.com email address and send over credentials (see Niteo Email Account email template below).
+* Create @niteo.co email address and send over credentials (see Niteo Email Account email template below).

 ## Lay Off / Severance Policy